amyhupe/amyhupe.co.uk/src/index.md

 sub: Making the case for simplicity and inclusion, one word at a time
 ---

 Hi, I'm Amy.
+I'm a content designer and design systems expert.
+Right now, I'm product managing the design system at [Babylon Health](babylonhealth.com).

-I'm a content designer working at the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) on the [GOV.‌UK Design System](https://design-system.service.gov.uk/).
+I spent 3 years working at the [Government Digital Service](https://www.gov.uk/government/organisations/government-digital-service) on the [GOV.‌UK Design System](https://design-system.service.gov.uk/).

 Before that, I worked at [Which?](https://www.which.co.uk/) writing about everything from compost to conveyancing.